nim-lang/Nim/doc/manual.rst

   {.passC: "-Wall -Werror".}

-Note that you can use ``gorge`` from the `system module <system.html>`_ to embed parameters from an external command at compile time:
+Note that you can use ``gorge`` from the `system module <system.html>`_ to embed parameters from an external command that will be executed during semantic analysis:

 .. code-block:: Nim
   {.passC: gorge("pkg-config --cflags sdl").}